Incidentallyb/vector/content/messages/z-score-1.md

   - init|start|bio|stemcell

 choices:
-  - score|Continue
+  - feedback|Continue
 ---

-I've got your first set of results, are you ready to see them?
+Are you ready for me to assess your results so far? [cCc]